bigpipe/assume/README.md

 of the assertion libraries that I found "tickled my fancy".
 They either only worked in node or had really bad browser support.
-I wanted something that I can use starting from Internet Explorer 5 to the latest version while maintaining the `expect` like API that we all know an love.
+I wanted something that I can use starting from Internet Explorer 5 to the latest version while maintaining the `expect` like API that we all know and love.
 Writing tests should be dead simple and not cause any annoyances.
 This library attempts to achieve all of this.